dafnifacility/cli/docs/developer_notes.md

 `python ./scripts/test_script.py --snapshot_overwrite`

-to run all in one go saving the outputs in a designated folder specified by the variable `SNAPSHOT_SAVE_LOCATION`.
+to run all in one go saving the outputs in a designated folder specified by the variable `DAFNI_SNAPSHOT_SAVE_LOCATION`.
 Then using

 `python ./scripts/test_script.py --snapshot`